ObjectProfile/Roassal3/README.md

 Visit the [documentation github page](https://github.com/ObjectProfile/Roassal3Documentation)

-A major effort on writing documentation is under construction.
-The wiki pages is yet another source of documentation for Roassal3: https://github.com/ObjectProfile/Roassal3/wiki
+A major effort on writing documentation is under way.
+The wiki pages are yet another source of documentation for Roassal3: https://github.com/ObjectProfile/Roassal3/wiki

 ## Roassal3 as a dependent application
-If you wish to set a dependency to Roassal3 in your application, you simply need to add in your baseline:
+If you wish to set a dependency to Roassal3 in your application, you simply need to add the following in your baseline:

 ```Smalltalk
 spec baseline: 'Roassal3' with: [ spec repository: 'github://ObjectProfile/Roassal3/src' ].